wabbajack-tools/mod-lists/Viva_New_Vegas/readme.md

 *   In the Gaming tab.
 Select the Fallout New Vegas Profile
 *   In the profil;e Graphics tab, change the following
        *   Enable Chill(FPS)
-       *   Set Chill Min and Chill Max to 1 less than your monitor’s refresh rate
+       *   Set Chill Min and Chill Max to 2 less than your monitor’s refresh rate
 *   Hit the home button in the bottom left (settings should save automatically) and make sure the word Enabled appears below the profile name.
 If not, click the vertical dots to the right of the profile name and select Enable Profile.

 Note: If you have a GOG copy of the game, there may be a FalloutNV_lang.esp in the right pane.
 If so, navigate to the Data folder and delete it.

-<h2>(Optional) Millenia’s Environment Map Shader Fix</h2>

-*   Navigate to **Documents/My Games/FalloutNV** and open **RendererInfo.txt**
-*   Find the Shader Package line (usually the second to last) remember the number next to it
-*   On the mod page, download the file which corresponds to the number from your RendererInfo.txt
-*   Double click the downloaded mod in the download tab in the right pane of MO2
-*   Install the mod into the empty **Millenia's Environment Map Shader Fix** mod folder
-*   Activate the mod

 You are now ready to play *Viva New Vegas!* Use the top right drop down list, select New Vegas, and click Run to start the game.
 Unfortunately, the launcher may once again appear, configure your settings as you did before.
 If you are prompted about a read-only INI, have MO2 remove that flag.
-Don’t forget to check MCM Settings and Post Install Notes!
+Don’t forget to check MCM Settings and Post Install Notes before asking questions!

 Enjoy!